TWTG-R-D-B-V/neon-product-documentation/README.md

 # NEON product line
 ## Product documentation of the NEON product line

-In this repository all product documentation form the TWTG NEON product line can be found.
+In this repository, all product documentation from the TWTG NEON product line can be found.

 The documentation is grouped per product type: